About

 Editorial principles

-• methodology explains which signals influence the score and how recovery is interpreted;
+• methodology explains which measurements go into the recovery score;

 • privacy explains which data is used and where it is stored;

-• product pages explain how those choices appear in everyday use of the app.
+• feature pages show how those choices appear in day-to-day use.

 Contact